It started with a very simple idea: The cleanest and cheapest form of energy is the energy not used.

 VEIC was founded in 1986 by Beth Sachs and the late Blair Hamilton.
 As a nonprofit organization, the company had a clear mission: to reduce the economic and environmental costs of energy use.

-Blair’s unique program design concepts caught the attention of utilities and governments—especially small, resource-strapped governments.
-In Vermont, VEIC floated the idea that energy efficiency should be a matter of state law, with a single energy efficiency administrator regulated like the electric utilities.
+In Vermont, VEIC introduced the idea that energy efficiency should be a matter of state law, with a single third-party program administrator regulated like the electric utilities.
 In 1999, the Vermont General Assembly created the nation’s first statewide, regulated “energy efficiency utility,” Efficiency Vermont.
-VEIC bid for and won the contract.
-We continue to administer the award-winning utility to this day.
+VEIC bid for and won the contract, which we continue to administer to this day.

 Expansion has held true to original principles

 Beginning in 2008 we expanded our reach, becoming the implementer of two new efficiency programs in the District of Columbia and in Ohio.
-We also invested in our expertise by expanding our engineering team and establishing a transportation electrification practice.
+We also invested in our expertise by growing our engineering team and establishing a transportation electrification practice.

 Our work has continued to grow to support efficiency programs in Wisconsin and Hawaii, and to operate a community solar program model that enables employers to offer benefits to participating staff.